rkoeninger/lunacy/README.md

 # De-Lambda

-> De-lambda your JavaScript with ES6 Proxies
+> De-lambda your JavaScript with ES6 Proxies!

 ## Examples